 Code Name Definition Н EPA 3520-1 Imported, owned, and controlled directly by an original equipment manufacturer (OEM) List of OEM certificate holders provided to Customs, for research, development or testing purposes in accordance with 40 CFR 85.1706.
 This is a temporary exemption without time limit.
-If the vehicle is subsequently covered by an applicable EPA certificate of conformity, it is released from the restrictions of this exemption.
-M EPA 3520-1 Miscellaneous exemption Canadians vehicles being imported is exempted for one of the following reasons: 1) Importer is either permanently emigrating to the U.S. or will reside in the U.S. for greater than one year under a worker or student visa, or 2) Canadian vehicle received by U.S. resident through inheritance, or 3) EPA hardship letter based on unforeseen and extraordinary circumstances is attached to this form.
+If the vehicle is subsequently covered by an applicable EPA certificate of conformity, it is released from the restrictions of this exemption. М EPA 3520-1 Miscellaneous exemption Canadians vehicles being imported is exempted for one of the following reasons: 1) Importer is either permanently emigrating to the U.S. or will reside in the U.S. for greater than one year under a worker or student visa, or 2) Canadian vehicle received by U.S. resident through inheritance, or 3) EPA hardship letter based on unforeseen and extraordinary circumstances is attached to this form.
 Y EPA 3520-1 Unregulated fuel A vehicle that: (1) for model years earlier than 1991 operates on fuel other than gasoline or diesel fuel, or (2) for 1991- 1996 model years operates on fuel other than gasoline or diesel or methanol fuel, or (3) for 1997 and later model years operates on fuel other than gasoline or diesel or methanol or ethanol or compressed natural gas (CNG) or liquid petroleum gas (LPG), including propane.
 This exemption does not apply to 2004 and later model year vehicles, except for fuel cell and pure electric vehicles.
-AP2 PPQ 525B - Soil Permit Potting soil is exempt, if commercially prepared, packaged, and shipped in original containers.
 1 Government Contract A U.S. Government contract which requires the use of the indicated Weapon Type Category Code 2 ATF Exemption Letter ATF Issued Special Exemption Letter